damowangdongdong/EE6483_dd/README.md

     ```
     pip install -r requirements.txt
     ```
-2.Start by placing the Datasets folder in the root of your project folder.
+2. Start by placing the Datasets folder in the root of your project folder.

 ## Usage